-The proposal amends §§ 18.2-308.2:2 and 18.2-308.2:5 and adds § 18.2-308.2:6, relating to the sale or transfer of firearms.
-The proposal requires any person purchasing a firearm from a firearms dealer to present a valid firearm purchaser license issued by the Department of State Police that allows the holder to purchase a firearm.
+The proposal amends § 18.2-308.2:2 and adds § 18.2-308.2:6, relating to the sale or transfer of firearms.
+The proposal requires any person purchasing a firearm from a firearms dealer to present a valid firearm purchaser license issued by the Department of State Police.
 The bill prohibits a firearms dealer from selling, renting, trading, or transferring from his inventory any firearm to any person until such firearm purchaser license has been presented.
-The proposal sets forth the procedures to apply for a firearm purchaser license and prohibits the licensing of any person who (i) is under the age of 21; (ii) is prohibited from purchasing, possessing, or transporting a firearm; (iii) within the two years prior to the date of application, has been convicted of any offense against a person that is an act of violence, force, or threat, or a firearm-related offense that is punished as a Class 1 misdemeanor; or (iv) within the two years prior to the date of application, has not completed a firearms safety or training course or class.
-The bill provides that such firearm purchaser license is valid for five years from the date of issuance.
+The proposal sets forth the procedures to apply for a firearm purchaser license and, except as provided, prohibits the licensing of any person who (i) is under the age of 21; (ii) is prohibited from purchasing, possessing, or transporting a firearm; (iii) within the two years prior to the date of application has been convicted of any offense against a person that is an act of violence, force, or threat, or a firearm-related offense that is punished as a Class 1 misdemeanor; (iv) within the two years prior to the date of application has not completed a firearms safety or training course or class.
+Such firearm purchaser license would be valid for five years from the date of issuance.